-Centre for Access is Australia’s leading training and development business around disability, access and inclusion.
+Centre for Access is Australia’s leading training and consultancy business around disability and access.

 Centre for Access was established in February 2015 by Thomas Banks from his own kitchen table.
 He’s a writer, author, stand up comedian, actor and businessman.
 He has a extensive background working in the creative sector across various capacities ranging from customer service, publicity assistant, data analyst, to project management and delivery.
 He lives with mild Cerebral Palsy.
 He’s a well known fierce disability advocate, an outspoken proud Queer identifying man and also a visionary.
 He breaks down barriers every day as he navigates his way through the world with an unapologetic intense energy and a zest for life like no other.